Sreemayidontha/shinyapp/README.md

 # shinyapp
 Taste of India

-The app can be accessed through the link below [AppLink](https://sreemayidontha.shinyapps.io/5250App/)
+The app can be accessed through the link [AppLink](https://sreemayidontha.shinyapps.io/5250App/)
 ## Introduction